Celestino Alcocer Valderrama: Aspiring politician (1893-1907)

 In the early 1900s Alcocer emerged as a prestigious personality in Orduña.
 Apart from estates brought in as dowry by his wife, bordering Biscay and Álava, he attempted to commence exploration of iron ore in La Rioja, as he applied for license to open and then operated a pit named "Elena" near Ortigosa de Cameros.
 He was also involved in opening a short railway line, though it is unclear what mechanism resulted in his business engagement in Ciudad Real province.
 He went on as abogado in Orduña.
-In 1903 he was voted into to the city council, but his election was annulled due to irregularities; he eventually gained the seat in ayuntamiento in 1905, where he would be involved in conflict related to location of another railway line, affecting his possessions.
+In 1903 he was voted into the city council, but his election was annulled due to irregularities; he eventually gained the seat in ayuntamiento in 1905, where he would be involved in conflict related to location of another railway line, affecting his possessions.

 Alcocer rose to presidency of the Carlist junta in Orduña and as such he featured at some local events.
 In the mid-1900s he accompanied the Carlist pundit Juan Vázquez de Mella in Bilbao and hosted him in his house, Villa Dolores, in central Orduña.
 In 1905 he was nominated the Carlist jefe provincial in the Burgos province, and in 1906 he assumed jefatura of Junta Regional of the entire Old Castile, a rather unusual appointment given at the time his links to Briviesca, Burgos and Castile were rather loose.
 Engaged in typical propaganda activities like signing open letters, e.g. to the Pope, he also started to feature as presidente honorario in various local Carlist círculos, e.g. in the town of Padilla de Abajo.